whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 <img class="img-responsive" src="https://i.ibb.co/BPx9mGk/Susovan.png" style="width:300px;height:300px;">
 </p>

 I spent my childhood in Bhubaneswar, the city with the best evenings.
-I had a comfortable time growing up, other than some instances of bullying at school that have shaped quite a bit of who I am today.
 I value friendships and spend time on growing them.
 I have always been curious (the kind that reads food packaging labels) and love asking 'why'.
 In 7th grade, I decided that I wanted to start my own company - for now, though, I take solace in working with early-stage startups and pursuing some interesting [projects](https://whysosuso.com/projects/) once in a while.

 I am passionate about the Education space, primarily because of the business opportunities and the scope for creating impact that come with it.
 I enjoy setting things up, working on projects from scratch, and creating systems for scale.
 Most recently, I helped set a University up!